The Grand National Assembly of Turkey transformed by Erdogan into a Parliament of stamps - ExBulletin

 The Grand National Assembly of Turkey transformed by Erdogan into a Parliament of stamps

-Nicosia [Cyprus]Jul 03 (ANI): At the beginning of the reign of Turkish President Recep Tayyip Erdogan, the reforms he made to the political system and the economy, coupled with the fact that he succeeded in containing and neutralizing the role of the he Turkish military, which for many decades was the final arbiter of political life in the country, led many to hope that Turkey could serve as a model for Middle Eastern and Arab countries.
+Nicosia [Cyprus]July 3: At the beginning of the reign of Turkish President Recep Tayyip Erdogan, the reforms he made to the political system and the economy, coupled with the fact that he managed to control and neutralize the role of the Turkish army , which for many decades was the final arbiter of political life in the country, led many to hope that Turkey could serve as a model for Middle Eastern and Arab countries.

 However, it didn’t last long.
 After a few years, as economic growth slowed dramatically and Turkey’s hopes for quick EU membership were frustrated, Erdogan, particularly following the failed coup against him on July 16, 2016, changed course, upended the democratic changes he had made, and removed the checks and balances provided for in the constitution.